-- Your employer makes a rule that there are no languages allowed except English, including when workers are on break or are communicating with each other in the same language
+- Your employer makes a rule that only English is allowed in your workplace, including when workers are on break or are communicating with each other in the same language

-- Your employer refuses to hire you for a position because you have an accent
+- An employer refuses to hire you for a position because you have an accent

 - Your employer gives you a poor performance review for your English skills, even when you don’t have to talk to customers or coworkers very often